-The NYC Pride March will begin at noon on June 26th from 25th Street and 5th Avenue.
+The NYC Pride March will begin from 25th Street and 5th Avenue.
 Marchers will proceed south on 5th Avenue before heading west on 8th Street.
 After crossing over 6th Avenue, the March will continue on Christopher Street passing the Stonewall National Monument.
 It will then turn north on 7th Avenue, passing the New York City AIDS Memorial, before dispersing in Chelsea at 16th Street and 7th Avenue.
-More than 75% percent of all marching groups are non-profit organizations, and more than half of all marching groups are participating free-of-charge.
+More than 75 percent of all marching groups are non-profit organizations, and more than half of all marching groups are participating free-of-charge.

-The NYC Pride March broadcast special, co-hosted by Angelica Ross along with WABC’s Ken Rosato, Lauren Glassberg and Sam Champion, will return for its sixth consecutive year.
-Featuring live performances and on-air interviews, the broadcast will air on ABC-7 from 12:00pm to 3:00pm ET on Sunday, June 26 as well on ABC7NY.com, ABC News Live, and ABC7 New York’s Connected TV Apps on streaming platforms Amazon Fire TV, Android TV, Apple TV, and Roku.
+The NYC Pride March broadcast special, co-hosted by Angelica Ross, will return for its seventh consecutive year.
+Featuring live performances and on-air interviews, the broadcast will air on ABC-7 from 12:00pm to 3:00pm ET on Sunday, June 25 as well on ABC7NY.com, ABC News Live, and ABC7 New York’s Connected TV Apps on streaming platforms Amazon Fire TV, Android TV, Apple TV, and Roku.

-Come join us at the NYC Pride March Grandstand for a VIP viewing experience.
+Join us at The NYC Pride March Grandstand for a VIP viewing experience.
+Get Tickets →